 Undergraduate Honors Program in Art History

-The Honors Program in Art History, taken senior year, is encouraged for senior Art History majors who are considering attending graduate school.
-The Honors program in Art History entails a sequence of three courses, 12 units total, in addition to the sixty units required for the major:
+The Honors Program in Art History, taken senior year, is encouraged for Art History majors who are considering attending graduate school.
+The program entails a sequence of three courses, 12 units total, in addition to the sixty units required for the major:

 - A course in theory and methods of art historical research, either AHI 100 or 190A-L (or with permission AHI 200A,) and completed by the end of Fall Quarter of senior year.

 - A 4-unit independent study, AHI 194HA (letter-graded) under direction of the faculty member supervising the Honors thesis.
 Its purpose is to allow background study and research for the proposed topic, and the production of a preliminary draft of the thesis.

-- In AHI 194HB (also 4 units and also letter-graded), the student completes the thesis paper, normally 25-30 pages in length.
-No later than week seven, a full draft of the thesis paper is read by the faculty supervisor and a second faculty reader, determined in consultation with the Undergraduate Advisor.
+- In AHI 194HB (also 4 units and letter-graded), the student completes the thesis paper, normally 20-25 pages in length.
+No later than week seven, a full draft of the thesis paper is read by the faculty supervisor and a second faculty reader.
 The purpose of the reading is to offer editing suggestions to improve the paper, with time for the suggestions to be implemented.

-Interested students who have at least a 3.6 GPA in the major and a 3.5 GPA overall are encouraged to consult with the Undergraduate Advisor and a prospective Faculty Advisor during their junior year.
+Interested students who have at least a 3.7 GPA in the major and a 3.5 GPA overall are encouraged to consult with the Undergraduate Advisor and a prospective Faculty Advisor during their junior year.
 Students participating in this Program are candidates for departmental recommendation for graduation with High or Highest Honors.
-See the Academic Information chapter, Letters and Science Honors section, of the general catalog and consult the department Undergraduate Advisor for more information.
+See the Academic Information chapter, Letters and Science honors section, of the general catalog and consult the department Undergraduate Advisor for more information.